On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Proximal Robust On-Policy Sampling for Policy Gradient Algorithms

-To address the second challenge and prevent degenerate behavior policies, we introduce an auxiliary loss that incentivizes the agent to minimize the \KL{} divergence between the behavior policy and target policy at states in the observed data.
-The full \PROPS{} objective is then:
+To address the second challenge and prevent degenerate behavior policies, we introduce an auxiliary loss that incentivizes the agent to minimize the \text{KL} divergence between the behavior policy and target policy at states in the observed data.
+The full PROPS objective is then:

-where $\lambda$ is a regularization coefficient quantifying a trade-off between maximizing $\sL_\text{\PROPS{}}$ and minimizing $D_\KL$.
-We provide full pseudocode for the \PROPS{} update in Algorithm~\ref{alg:rosppo_update}.
-Like \ROS{}, we set the behavior policy parameters $\vphi$ equal to the target policy parameters, and then make a local adjustment to $\vphi$ to increase the probabilities of under-sampled actions.
-We stop the \PROPS{} update when $D_\KL{}(\pi_\vtheta||\pi_\vphi)$ reaches a chosen threshold $\delta_\PROPS{}$.
-This technique further safeguards against large policy updates and is used in widely adopted implementations of \PPO{}~\citep{stable-baselines3, liang2018rllib}.
-The \PROPS{} update allows us to efficiently learn a behavior policy that keeps the distribution of data in the replay buffer close to the expected distribution of the target policy.
+where $\lambda$ is a regularization coefficient quantifying a trade-off between maximizing $\sL_\text{PROPS}$ and minimizing $D_\KL$.
+Algorithm~\ref{alg:rosppo_update} provides pseudocode for the PROPS update.
+Like ROS, we set the behavior policy parameters $\vphi$ equal to the target policy parameters at the start of each behavior update, and then make a local adjustment to $\phi$ to increase the probabilities of under-sampled actions.
+We stop the PROPS update early when $D_\text{KL}(\pi_\vtheta||\pi_\vphi)$ reaches a chosen threshold $\delta_\text{PROPS}$.
+This technique further safeguards against large policy updates and is used in widely adopted implementations of PPO~\citep{stable-baselines3, liang2018rllib}.\footnote{{The KL regularizer Eq.~\ref{eq:props_loss} and the KL cutoff rule $D_{KL}(\pi_\theta || \pi_\phi) > \delta_{\text{PROPS}}$ serve different purposes.
+KL regularization limits how far the behavior policy can move from the target policy \textit{after each gradient step}, while the cutoff rule prevents the behavior policy from drifting too far \textit{across multiple epochs of minibatch updates}, even if each step individually is small}} In Appendix~\ref{supp:theory}, we provide theoretical intuition for the relationship between different PROPS hyperparameters.
+PROPS enables us to efficiently learn a behavior policy that keeps the distribution of data in the buffer close to the expected distribution of the target policy.